OpenTechSchool/python-data-intro/core/text-files.md

 ### Enough about typewriters!

 Yes, back to Python files!
-To read a file line by line you could just keep reading one character a time with `.read(1)`, until you run into a newline character `\n`.
+To read a file line by line you could just keep reading one character at a time with `.read(1)`, until you run into a newline character `\n`.

-There's an easier way though, which os to use the `.readline()` method in place of `.read()`.
+There's an easier way though, which is to use the `.readline()` method in place of `.read()`.

 Have another look at the one-character-per-line code example from earlier in this chapter.
 Can you modify it to read from the file line by line instead of character by character?